oktadev/okta-blog/_source/_posts/2019-07-17-monitoring-with-actuator.md

 - "With Spring Boot's extensible Actuator, you can see everything that's happening in the backround of an OpenID Connect flow."
 image: blog/featured/okta-java-skew.jpg
 type: conversion
+changelog:
+- 2021-04-14: Updated to remove Spring Boot version from cURL command so this post can be evergreen.
+See changes in [okta-blog#234adsraer]().
 ---

 Have you worked with Spring Boot Actuator yet?
 It's an immensely helpful library that helps you monitor app health and interactions with the app - perfect for going to production!
 Spring Boot Actuator includes a built-in endpoint for tracing HTTP calls to your application - very useful for monitoring OpenID Connect (OIDC) requests - but unfortunately the default implementation does not trace body contents.
 In this post, I'll show you how to extend the httptrace endpoint for capturing contents and tracing the OIDC flow.